jschlatow/taskopen/README.markdown

 	$ taskopen 1

+## Add default notes

+Inspired by Alan Bowens 'tasknote' you can add a default notes file to a task.
+The folder in which these files will be stored can be configured in ~/.taskopenrc.

+As soon as you annotate a task with 'Notes':

+	$ task 1 annotate Notes

+...you can edit this file:

+	$ taskopen 1

 ##More complex example
 You can also add weblinks to a task and even mix all kinds of annotations: